FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 branch as well as the commit `7-bc43901` which was made when the `ns-rse/1-zero-division` branch was merged in.
 The `ns-rse/2-square-root` branch does _not_ contain these commits.

-In this particular example that is not necessarily a problem, the two features/issues are completely independent and it would be possible to merge the `ns-rse/2-square-root` branch into `main` without any merge conflicts because neither have modified the same files in the same location.
+Sometimes this won't be a problem, the two features/issues are completely independent and have not made changes to the same file and it would be possible to merge the branches into `main` without any merge conflicts because neither have modified the same files in the same location.

-That will not always the case though, sometimes merge conflicts might arise if the second branch is changing some of the same files as the first branch.
+That will not always be the case though, sometimes merge conflicts might arise if the second branch is changing some of the same files as the first branch.
 Another scenario might be that whilst work was being done on adding a new feature branch a critical bug was fixed that the new feature depends on and the changes now in `main` need incorporating in the feature branch.
+That is in fact the situation we have with our `ns-rse/2-square-root` branch, it conflicts with `main` because of the changes we merged from the `ns-rse/1-zero-division` branch.

 There are two approaches to solving this merging (`git merge`)  and rebasing (`git rebase`).